maiertech/coding-blog/content/notes/vscode/extensions.md

 # Extensions

-VS Code extensions are stored in `~/.vscode/extensions` where each extensions is stored in a separate subfolder.
+VS Code extensions are stored in `~/.vscode/extensions` where each extension is stored in a separate subfolder.

 ## Workspace extensions

 Use You can define **project specific** extensions under the `extensions` prop in `devcontainer.json`.
 This will install defined extensions into a container when the container is created.
+This is the best way to handle workspace extensions when your team develops with containers only.

-These extensions should be duplicated to `.vscode/extensions.json` under the `recommendations` prop to allow anyone not using containers easy installation of the same set of extensions into their local VS Code.
+If your team also develops locally, you should duplicate workspace extensions to `.vscode/extensions.json` under the `recommendations` prop to allow easy local installation of the same set of extensions.
+But the moment you install recommended extensions locally, they will be synchronzed with settings sync.
+This is not what you wnat for workspace extensions.
+Therefore, you shouls add common workspace extensions to `settingsSync.ignoredExtensions` in your settings.

 Settings for these extensions should go into `.vscode/settings.json` as workspace settings and not into `devcontainer.json`.
 This ensures that extension